sanhaus/control-panel.en/help/instances-settings/using/instance-details.md

     >[!NOTE]
     >
-    >If the Instance Settings card is not visible on the homepage of the Control Panel, this means your IMS ORG ID is not associated with any Adobe Campaign Classic instances
+    >If the Instance Settings card is not visible on the homepage of the Control Panel, this means your IMS Organization ID is not associated with any Adobe Campaign Classic instances

 1. Select in the left pane the desired Campaign Classic instance.